Callek/slideshows/PITCHME.md

 ##### Notes about loaders

-- kind-dependencies only determine the order of the kinds loading.
+- kind-dependencies only determine the order of the kinds loading. |
-  - no direct bearing on the task dependencies generated.
+  - Has no direct bearing on the task dependencies generated. |
-- transforms evaluate one at a time, in order, based on the configuration supplied by the kind.yml and the loader function
+- transforms evaluate one at a time, in order, based on the configuration supplied by the kind.yml with inputs from the loader function |
-- before the loader for the next kind being loaded is called, all tasks for the prior kinds are defined in the full graph
+- before the loader for the next kind being loaded is called, all tasks for the prior kinds are defined in the full graph |

 ---